Attack on Iranian dissident camp in Iraq kills five

 The attack struck the group's base in the former U.S. military compound "Camp Liberty" in the western part of the capital, where most of the group was relocated by Iraqi authorities last year from a base given to them by Saddam.

-"At 5:30 a.m. around 18 Katyusha rockets landed in the camp, west of Baghdad, killing five people and wounding 42," said an Iraqi policeman at the base, speaking on condition of anonymity.
+"At 5:30 a.m. around 18 Katyusha rockets landed in the camp, west of Baghdad, killing 5 people and wounding 42," said an Iraqi policeman at the base, speaking on condition of anonymity.

-Another police source said between 25 and 45 people had been wounded.

 Photographs and footage sent by the MEK to Reuters showed bloodied bodies laid out on blankets.